feast-dev/feast/ui/README.md

 ## Usage

+There are three modes of usage:
+- via the 'feast ui' CLI to view the current feature repository
-There are two modes of usage: importing the UI as a module, or running the entire build as a React app.
+- importing the UI as a module
+- running the entire build as a React app.

 ### Importing the UI as a module